 When your system is low on digestive enzymes, it can have a hard time breaking down certain foods.
 Because our body’s enzyme production may decline with age—and as a result of environmental pollution, genetics, and processed foods in our diet—researchers are finding that supplemental enzymes may help with many digestion-related complaints.

-In one study, researchers gave volunteers with common digestive problems either an enzyme blend or a commonly-prescribed medication.
-After five days, the enzymes provided equal or better relief than the medication, without the alarming side effects1.
+In one study, researchers gave volunteers with common digestive issues either an enzyme blend or a commonly-prescribed medication.
+After five days, the enzymes provided equal or better relief than the medication, without significant side effects1.

 Having the right makeup of enzymes is crucial for optimal digestion, but having the right microbes deep within your gut is equally as important.

 Probiotics are the beneficial microbes that form part of your human microbiome—all the microscopic organisms living on and in your body.
-The good guys (comprising 85% of a balanced microbiome) play a tremendous role in keeping you healthy, from regulating your immune system and balancing your blood sugar to helping you maintain your weight and influencing your mood.
+The good guys (comprising 85% of a balanced microbiome) play a tremendous role in keeping you healthy, from supporting your immune system and maintaining blood sugar levels already within a normal range to supporting healthy weight management and encouraging a positive mood.

 When it comes to digestion, though, probiotics are your body’s tiny superheroes!
-Not only do beneficial bacteria work to crowd out harmful microorganisms that could be in your food, but they are key players in the entire digestion process.
+Not only do beneficial bacteria help to crowd out harmful microorganisms that could be in your food, but they are key players in supporting the entire digestion process.

 Remember how digestion starts in the mouth?
 Well, as the food you chew and swallow makes its way into the intestine (where your gut microbes live), the good guys continue to break it down into smaller components that your body can absorb.